Romulus the Great: Plot

 "it is much greater and harder to be faithful to a person than to the State."

-Meanwhile, a cloaked figure slips in through the window and lies in wait in the darkness.
+Meanwhile, a cloaked figure slips in through the window and waits in the darkness.
 Romulus sees this in the reflection on his wineglass and once Rea has gone, calls out to the figure, Emilian, to reveal himself.
-From here, further conspirators are discovered concealed in absurd places in Romulus's bedchamber: the Home Secretary under the divan, Zeno in the cupboard, Spurius Titus Mamma in the wardrobe, all cloaked in black and bearing daggers.
+From here, further conspirators are concealed in absurd places in Romulus's bedchamber: the Home Secretary under the divan, Zeno in the cupboard, Spurius Titus Mamma in the wardrobe, all cloaked in black and bearing daggers.

 Yet even this last try for revolution against Romulus goes awry.
-Romulus is unmoved; he is only surprised to learn that his Cook is one amongst the sworn traitors.
+Romulus is unmoved; he is only surprised to learn that his Cook is one of the sworn traitors.
 The group flees as soon as news is shouted at them that a Germanic army has arrived, abandoning their plot and leaving Romulus to await his death at the hands of the German Prince Odoacer.